 Waste Reduction and Elimination: Yard Waste

 The most effective method of managing yard waste is to manage it at home.
 Try Grasscycling: When you've finished mowing the lawn, relax.
 By mowing regularly at the proper blade height, you can leave the clippings on the lawn.
 They will disappear and enrich the soil.
-Remember, grass is 85-90 percent water.
+Remember, grass is 85 to 90 percent water.
 It decays quickly.
 No more bagging and dragging.
 Grass clippings are only collected in the spring and fall.
 Grass clippings are not collected in June, July, August or September.
 Bring your Grass Clippings to the Public Drop Off Depot.
-Grass Clipping fees apply.
+Grass clipping fees apply.

 - Buy a mulching mower or purchase a mulching blade for your lawn mower.
 Remove the grass catching bag.

 - Mulch your leaves into your lawn or garden.
 It's great fertilizer.